rahimbouchra/DevOps/README.md

 # AAROC DevOps

-This is the repository for the DevOps code which executes AAROC infrastructure.
+This is the repository for the DevOps code which executes brucellino's infrastructure.
 We support Ansible and Puppet.

 # Communicating and Collaborating.